 The project was part of the Robert Wood Johnson Foundation (RWJF) national program Generalist Provider Research Initiative.

-Key Findings: The researchers reported these and other findings in the Journal of Health Politics, Policy and Law and the Journal of Public Administration Research and Theory:
+The researchers reported these and other findings in the Journal of Health Politics, Policy and Law and the Journal of Public Administration Research and Theory:

 - The laws were generally not highly coercive.
 None stipulate penalties for failure to meet mandated targets.